 The Company has license agreements with various entities related to the development of video games and the organization and facilitation of esports events, including BARC (TOCA) Limited ("BARC") with respect to the British Touring Car Championship (the "BTCC") and INDYCAR LLC ("INDYCAR") with respect to the INDYCAR SERIES.
-As of June 30, 2022, the Company had a remaining liability in connection with these licensing agreements of \$774,680, which is included in other non-current liabilities on the condensed consolidated balance sheets.
+As of September 30, 2022, the Company had a remaining liability in connection with these licensing agreements of approximately \$0.9 million and \$3.0 million, which is included in purchase commitments and other non-current liabilities, respectively, on the condensed consolidated balance sheets.